 Most active volcano in Europe

 Often it’s just quietly steaming away, sometimes even producing pretty smoke rings.
-But when it erupts it can cough up large rivers of lava, fissure fountains, strombolian fireworks, fuming ash clouds and everything inbetween from its various craters.
+But when it erupts, Etna can cough up large rivers of lava, fissure fountains, strombolian fireworks, fuming ash clouds and everything inbetween from its various craters.

 In 2011 Etna went through a particular active phase, with nearly 20 outbursts within one year.
 I went to see it in October that year, and it was vigorously steaming from all its top craters.
-It was a fascinating sight, but unfortunately it also meant that a walk along the crater rim was out of the question.
+It was a fascinating sight, but unfortunately it also meant that the Etna summit hike or a walk along the crater rim was out of the question.

 About to go off… just over a week later!

 On another trip to Sicily I did a longer walk around the Etna summit area.
 One moment it was clear and sunny, and the next moment swirls of mist would appear out of nowhere.
 Sometimes you couldn’t even see more than a few metres ahead.

 And then the fog suddenly lifted, to reveal a breathtaking view into one of the gaping Southeast craters near the top.

 For the Etna summit hike you can take a cable car from Rifugio Sapienza, nestled between two craters on an old lava field at the altitude of 1923 metres.
 Rifugio Sapienza is about 20 kilometres north of Nicolosi on the south flank of Etna.

 The summit hike starts from the cable car terminal at 2500 metres.
 You can walk around in the immediate vicinity and nearby craters by yourself, but you can only go up to the summit area above 2800 metres with a guide.
 Tickets are available from cable car operator Funivia dell’ Etna.
 The guided tour includes the return cable car trip, a 4WD bus from the summit station to the crater area and a 60 minutes guided walk.